bockster6669/XBlog/README.md

 ## Overview

 This is an open-source blog application built with Next.js, Prisma, PostgreSQL, and Redux.
 The project is a learning experience for beginners and those looking to contribute to an open-source project.
-The app allows users to create, view, and manage blog posts, categories, and user profiles.
+The app allows users to create, view, and manage blog posts, tags, and user profiles.

 This project aims to be a collaborative and beginner-friendly environment for contributors who want to gain experience working on real-world applications.
 We welcome all contributions, whether bug fixes, new features, or documentation improvements.